 Steam

-Lock-in Stage 2
+Hard to leave Stage 2

 Valve’s storefront and client remain useful: reviews, workshops, and sales are genuine user surplus.
 The business model is mostly a cut of sales, not attention hijacking.
 Stage 2 fits: meaningful lock-in via your library and friends list, without the feed-manipulation playbook of ad platforms.